hg-mirrors/pypy_extradoc/blog/draft/2018-12-gc-disable/gc-disable.rst

   - ``gc.collect_step()`` is a new function which you can use to manually execute a single incremental GC collection step.

+It is worth to specify that ``gc.disable()`` disables **only** the major collections, while minor collections still runs.
+Moreover, thanks to the JIT's virtuals, many objects with a short and predictable lifetime are not allocated at all.
+The end result is that most objects with short lifetime are still collected as usual, so the impact of ``gc.disable()`` on memory growth is not as bad as it could sound.

 Combining these two functions, it is possible to take control of the GC to make sure it runs only when it is acceptable to do so.
 For an example of usage, you can look at the implementation of a `custom GC`_ inside pypytools_.